Eligibility requirements for a $40,000 personal loan

 To get a $40,000 loan, you will need strong credit, a low debt-to-income ratio and a regular, verifiable income.

 - Credit score: You need a credit score of at least 640 and possibly higher, depending on the lender.
-The higher your score, the more likely you are to receive favorable rates, such as a lower interest rate or longer term.
-If you have a lower score, you may still qualify for a loan, but perhaps not the full $40,000.
+The higher your score, the more likely you are to qualify for a larger loan amount like $40,000.
+A good credit score can also help you get a lower APR.

 - Income: Many lenders require an annual income of at least $25,000 to issue a personal loan, but your debt-to-income ratio is even more critical.